ArcLiz/pp2-quiz/README.md

   * Safari
   * Google Chrome

+### Known Bugs
+On a few occasions the quiz has gotten stuck between questions on mobile devices.
+When trying to replicate the problem in order to trouble shoot, the issue didn't present itself.
+I believe the issue was resolved when the runQuiz function was moved from the html body onload to eventListeners within the JavaScript file, but due to the problem only presenting a few times, I can not be completely certain of this.

 ## Deployment

 The site was deployed by using GitHub pages.
 The steps to deploy are as follows: